 TODO: This section.

-Paul is idling inside NM-5d, and a red car is now present in the garage.
+Paul is idling inside the House's garage, and a red car is now present in the garage.

 The game appears to have softlocked with a blank message box onscreen while the binaural sound from the end of Petscop 14 plays.